by E M Forester

 It is remarkable to think that the original short story was written in 1909.
 Right now there is probably a student somewhere writing a SF story about a world where people spend all their time looking at smartphone screens or VR goggles, interacting with others solely through an advanced Internet, and suffering by losing all contact with the real world.
 That student will probably think they are responding with an original take on today’s First World culture, but The Machine Stops got there first.
 At one point the rebellious Kuno states that The Machine has destroyed relationships, at which his mother points at her console and says, nonsense she has over a thousand friends.
 An obvious joke about Facebook, but made in 1966.
 The story remains a prescient warning about the dangers of over-reliance on technology and its potentially dehumanising effects.
 E M Forester wrote his cautionary tale as a response to H G Wells utopian visions of a hi-tech future.
-Although Wells himself certainly wrote about the dangers of scientific progress, alongside his more optimistic predictions.
-Out of the Unknown’s adaptation is one of its best episodes so far.
+Although to be fair H G Wells himself wrote about the dangers of scientific progress, alongside his more optimistic predictions for technology.
+Out of the Unknown’s adaptation of the story remains one of its best and most celebrated episodes

 This is a simple story and message in many way, yet it has the power and depth of a classic fable.
 Part of its appeal is the remorseless logic of this society.
 There is no evil dictator or sinister alien race ultimately behind The Machine, just a succession of decisions made by people ever since they took shelter underground.
 Personal choices made by individuals to use technology more and more, to increasingly distance themselves from unpredictable others with a barrier of safe electronic communication.
 That’s a society we can all too easily understand (says I as I write this blog entry).
 Paradoxically even with the information about The Machine’s workings written down, every generation increasingly relies on the automatic systems.
 Vital skills and responsibilities become dulled or lost completely.
 The Machine itself is not a monster.
 It does not even have a consciousness.
 It is simply following its programming to maintain an underground society and logically that includes breeding humans to become more passive and weaker so that they fit into the system easier.
 Early on we learn Kuno has been denied reproductive rights because the computers have detected him building up his muscles and becoming too active.
 Such a reductive system is leading to an inevitably grim conclusion for supposedly civilised humanity.
 E M Forester’s story has had a big influence on science fiction.
 Films like THX 1181 owe an obvious debt to it and the general scenario of a complacent technologically advanced society being undone by itself, except for a few young rebels who question the status quo it is a very familiar pattern.